 Often, it’s in ways that might surprise you.
-Your information can be accessed through your social media profiles, your laptop or computer, and even via connected devices like Nest, Alexa, and Google Home.
+Your information can be accessed through your social media profiles, your laptop or computer, and even via some connected smart home devices.

 Really, if it’s internet-based, it puts you at risk of a hack.
 The silver lining is that there are concrete ways to better protect yourself.